I did an online search for “how to make a speech funny” for a couple of reasons:

 The information that is listed in the top 3 search engine results was mostly GARBAGE.
 Specifically, I am talking about content about how to make a speech funny that is not only lacking in actionable value but is nothing short of misleading.

 One of the absolute worst statements (or some similar variation) that tends to burn me up is this:

 From my professional point of view as a globally establish comedy trainer, that approach is no different than this one:

-Not only is this blatantly FALSE, but I will provide you with the information you can use to research for yourself what I am about to reveal about nonsensical concept of somehow “learning to be funny”.
+Not only is this obviously untrue, but I will also give you the data you need to verify what I am about to say regarding the absurd idea of “learning to be funny” on your own.